-Before switching fully to electricity in 1956, Singapore’s street lights were powered by gas from the Kallang Gas Works.1
+Before switching fully to electricity in 1956, Singapore’s street lights were powered by gas from Kallang Gasworks.1

-The Kallang Gas Works was built in 1862 to provide gas for street lighting, initiating the first piped gas supply in Singapore.2 Gas lamps were first used to light the streets on 24 May 1864.
-Gas generated by the Kallang Gas Works was used mainly for street lighting until 1930.3
+Kallang Gasworks was built in 1862 to provide gas for street lighting.
+Its establishment marked the first time piped gas supply was used in Singapore.2 Gas lamps were first used to light the streets in 1864.
+Gas generated by Kallang Gasworks was used mainly for street lighting until 1930.3

 Brighter Streetlighting Scheme

-In 1995, Singapore Power (SP) was incorporated as a commercial entity and took over electricity and gas undertakings from the PUB.8
+In 1995, Singapore Power (SP) took over the electricity and gas operations of PUB.8

 Nor-Afidah Abd Rahman

 1. Lee, J. (1998, March 24).
 Farewell to Kallang’s blue tin can.
 The Straits Times, p.
 34. Retrieved from NewspaperSG.

 2. Lee, J. (1998, March 24).
 Farewell to Kallang’s blue tin can.
 The Straits Times, p.
 34. Retrieved from NewspaperSG.

 3. Tyers, R. (1993).
 Ray Tyers’ Singapore: Then & now.
 Singapore: Landmarks Books, p.
 202. (Call no.: RSING 959.57 TYE-[HIS])